 NCTRC Exam Results

-The NCTRC 3 year, first-time candidate report indicates that of the 76 students who took the examination during the testing period 2012, 2013, 2014, the pass rate was well above the national average.
-The Slippery Rock University student pass rate was 85.5% compared to the national rate of 75.3%.
+The NCTRC Exam results for July 15-November 2016, First-time Candidate Report indicates that of the 47 students who took the examination during the testing period, the pass rate was well above the national average.
+The Slippery Rock University student pass rate was 100% compared to the national rate of 88.1%.
+The Comprehensive School Report during the same time frame indicates consistent data, based on 50 students the pass rates was 100% compared to the national pass rate of 85.9%.

 Are you interested in majoring in Recreational Therapy?
 Are you interested in SRU?
 If so, you could be a "Recreational Therapy Major for a Day."
 Prospective students are invited to come to SRU to experience a day in the life of a Recreational Therapy major.
 The faculty members will pair you with a current students and you will attend classes just as if you are a RT major!